-Cushing, a Whig, was the representative for Massachusetts's 3rd congressional district from 1839 to 1843.
+Cushing was the representative for Massachusetts’s 3rd congressional district and was a Whig.
+He served from 1839 to 1843.

 From Dec 1835 to Mar 1843, Cushing missed 694 of 2,659 roll call votes, which is 26.1%.
 This is on par with the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.